 Fourth Stimulus Check Payment

-Will there be a fourth stimulus payment after stimulus one, two and stimulus three?
+Will there be a fourth stimulus payment after Stimulus One, Economic Impact Payment Two, and Stimulus Three?

-Important: these payments are to be issued on the tax return information the IRS has on record for you.
-It is best that you file a 2020 tax return as soon as possible to get all of your information so the IRS can issue these payments.
-The third and potential fourth payments are not included on the 2020 return, but filing one gives the IRS the necessary information to issue these payments.
-Sign up for a free eFile.com account and get your 2020 return to the IRS so they can issue you any tax payments with the correct amount you are owed.
-The third and potential fourth stimulus payments are to be advance payments of the 2021 Recovery Rebate Credit similarly to how the first and second are advance payments of the 2020 Recovery Rebate Credit.
+These payments were to be issued based on the tax return information the IRS had on record for you.
+It is best that you had filed your 2020 and 2021 Tax Returns to get all of your information so the IRS could have issued these payments.
+The third and potential fourth payments were not included on the 2020 Return, but filing one gave the IRS the necessary information to issue these payments.
+Sign up for a free eFile.com account and file your 2022 Return on time; this is not used to claim your third stimulus as part of the Recovery Rebate Credit, but you can claim other tax credits you are entitled to with the correct amount you are owed.
+The third stimulus payment was an advance payment of the 2021 Recovery Rebate Credit similarly to how the first and second were advance payments of the 2020 Recovery Rebate Credit.

 See an overview of all stimulus packages and payments.

-As part of the 2020 Recovery Rebate Credit, taxpayers were instructed to file a Form 1040 (Income Tax Return, ITR) and claim the stimulus checks on Line 30.
-This is for 2020 returns and only addresses the first and second stimulus payments.
+As part of the 2020 Recovery Rebate Credit, taxpayers and non-filers were instructed to file a Form 1040 (Income Tax Return, ITR) and claim the stimulus checks on Line 30.
+This was for 2020 Returns and only addressed the first and second stimulus payments.
 Those who do not normally file were told to do so as well if they did not receive this payment.

-Currently, taxpayers will want to file this not only to claim missing payments, but to update their information with the IRS.
-Why?
-Because the stimulus payments are based on a few pieces of information.
+Additionally, taxpayers will want to file a 2021 Return not only to claim missing payments for Stimulus 3 only, but to update their information with the IRS because the stimulus payments are based on a few pieces of information.
 You want the IRS to know your income as there is a certain threshold your Adjusted Gross Income (AGI) has to fall within.
-To see this amount, view the linked stimulus pages as the amount has been adjusted for the third payment.
+To see this amount, view the linked stimulus pages as the amount was adjusted for the third payment.

-Most importantly, if you changed your address or bank account, the IRS will have no way to issue your stimulus checks.
+Most importantly, if you changed your address or bank account, the IRS will have no way to issue your stimulus checks - no longer being issued.
 If your bank account was recently closed or you moved to a new home, the IRS needs to have this on record to send payments.
-The only way to update your direct deposit information is by filing a 2020 return.
-If you do not normally file, but want to in order to update your information, please contact us and we will help you with this.
+The only way to update your direct deposit information is by filing a tax return.
+To update your bank information on a return, you also need to have a tax balance (refund or taxes owed).
+If you do not normally file, but want to in order to update your information, contact us and we will help you with this.

-Update your bank account, dependents, income, and other information with the IRS by filing a 2020 return now or by the new 2020 deadline: May 17, 2021.
+Update your bank account, dependents, income, and other information with the IRS by filing a 2022 Return now or by the Tax Day deadline: April 15, 2023.

 Review the most recent news regarding stimulus packages, unemployment changes, and the Child Tax Credit.
-If or when the next stimulus package is furthered into law, this page will have those updates.
+If the next stimulus package is furthered into law, this page will have those updates.